Yashvant-Chhapwale-Course-Work/Python/README.md

 ### Coding_Exercise-7
  - Write A Program to create a `life-in-weeks Calculator` which returns the number of weeks or years a person has left assuming that the maximum life expectancy of a person is 100 years. (**Note:** 1 year = 52 weeks)
 ### Coding_Exercise-8
- - Write A Program to create a `FizzBuzz-Game` which prints `Fizz` if number is divisible by 3, `Bizz` if number is divisible by 5 & `FizzBuzz` if number is divisible by both 3 and 5.
+ - Write A Program to create a `Cupid's Calculator` which calculates the match percentage for a couple.
+(Use any appropriate logic for the calculator function which must accept two strings as Input.)
 ### Day-8_Project
- - Write A Program to create The `Hangman-Game`.
+ - Write A Program to implement The `Caesar-Cipher`.

 <div align = "center">
  _______________________________________________